nipy/mindboggle/doc/faq/background.rst

 (3-year NIMH R01 #MH084029), he assembled a team to tackle the problem anew.
 People who have contributed to the codebase during this period include:

-    - Forrest Sheng Bao
+    - `Forrest Bao`_
-    - Satrajit Ghosh
+    - `Satrajit Ghosh`_
-    - Joachim Giard
+    - `Joachim Giard`_
     - Yrjö Häme
     - Eliezer Stavsky

 In 2012, the NIMH funded a 1-year U01 supplement to expand this work to integrate multiple imaging modalities (fMRI and dMRI) with the structural MRI shape analysis.
-Joining this effort will be:
+Tank Think Labs joined this effort:

+    - `Satrajit Ghosh`_
+    - `Nolan Nichols`_
+    - Brian Rossa
-    - Nolan Nichols
+    - Oliver Hinds

-For more information about the Mindboggle team, see http://mindboggle.info/people/.
+For more information about the Mindboggle team, see http://mindboggle.info/people.html.

 .. include:: ../links.txt